ahmetcanaydemir/ahmetcanaydemir/README.md

 <div style="margin-bottom: 40px"></div>

-I am working as Software Engineer in Istanbul, Turkey.
+I am working as Software Development Engineer at Amazon.
 I'm passionate about Go, JavaScript, and C\#.
 I also develop at kodvizit which is my own initiative.
 I am always open to collaborating on projects and innovative ideas.
 Feel free to connect with me.

 - 🔭 I’m currently working on a cool private project
 - 🌱 I’m currently learning apache cassandra